-- Like… IT’s priorities are typically around data security and compliance, painless integration with core business systems, reliability, support and ease-of-use.
-A compelling business case from IT’s perspective will address those concerns directly.
+Like… IT typically cares most about data security and compliance, painless integration, reliability, and support.
+A compelling business case that wins over IT leaders will address those concerns directly.

-- And… Procurement’s typically most concerned with managing supply risk (the biggest concern for procurement professionals in 2017, according to CIPS) and controlling costs.
+And… Procurement typically cares most about managing supply risk and controlling costs.
 Your business case should answer questions like…Is this software good value for money?
 Is the supplier financially stable?
 How will working with the supplier impact our brand image?
 What happens if we want to end the relationship?

-The point is, investment’s a collaborative decision: your business case must reflect that.
+The point is: investment’s a collaborative decision: your business case should reflect that.

-This section of your business case (hopefully!) carries huge persuasion power.
-It’s where you talk about the benefits of investing, relating back to business objectives, recruitment need, and other stakeholders’ priorities.
+This part of your business case should pack a punch.
+It’s where you talk about the benefits of investing, related back to the business goals, recruitment need, and stakeholders’ priorities you’ve identified so far.

-- Or… Investing in video interviewing software will mean the recruitment team can interview more candidates in less time, reducing time-to-hire dramatically.
-To snap-up high-demand seasonal workers before competitors do, so the business is prepared for the holiday sales peak.
+Or… Investing in video interviewing software means our team can interview more candidates in less time, slashing time-to-hire.
+So we can snap up seasonal workers before competitors do and smash the seasonal sales peak.
+Boom.

-An important point here: don’t fall into the trap of listing features.
-Like…
+An important point here: don’t just list features.

 A feature is what something does, not why something’s important.
-Benefits are much more persuasive – to build a compelling business case for recruitment software, it’s vital to get beyond features.
+To truly persuade stakeholders they need to invest, you need to focus on benefits.
 A great tactic is asking ‘So what?’.
 Like this:

 ‘…so we can easily search all candidates who’ve ever applied for a role with us.’

-‘…so we reduce our spend with external agencies by increasing our talent pool’.
+‘…so we reduce our agency spend by increasing our talent pool.’

 Reducing agency spend is a much more compelling reason to invest than a central applicant database.
-And the same’ll be true of every feature of the software you want.
+And the same is true of every feature of the software you want.

 (Learn how Sodexo saw a 40% drop in agency costs in their first year using Tribepad).